 If you’re looking for a credit card with no annual fee, the Citi® Double Cash Card earns an unlimited 2% back everywhere (1% when you buy and 1% as you pay), although it isn’t a business credit card.

-The information for the Capital One Spark Miles, Capital One Spark Cash, Citi Double Cash card has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.
+The information for the Citi Double Cash Card and Capital One Spark Miles and Capital One Spark Cash has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.

 The U.S. Bank Business Leverage Visa card has an excellent introductory offer worth $750 and you have a full four months to meet the card’s $7,500 minimum spending requirement.
 It also earns 2x points in the top two categories you spend the most in each month and there are tons of categories that qualify.
 Overall, it’s a solid card with a reasonable $95 annual fee that is waived the first year.